 The 'REMA' Model

 At the heart of our programme you will get to a relational integrative model of counselling which roots counselling in a Christian understanding of people’s fundamental needs for Relationality, Embodiment, Meaning and Agency.
 This model of counselling has been developed at London School of Theology.

-The Theology & Counselling programme is accredited by the British Association for Counselling and Psychotherapy (BACP), the main professional body for counselling in the UK, and is a member of the European Association for Counsellors (EAC).
+The Theology & Counselling programme is accredited by the British Association for Counselling and Psychotherapy (BACP), the main professional body for counselling in the UK.

 This is the only Counselling programme with Christian Worldview to meet the standards of their full professional scrutiny – and to that we add theological studies with teachers of world renown, in an institution with a long track record of providing the church in the UK and around the world with its future leaders.
 Academically, the programme is validated by Middlesex University, so that on successful completion of the programme you will leave with a Middlesex University award.